phonopy/phono3py/doc/phono3py-load.md

 following operations will be the same using this command.

 This is used almost in the same way as `phono3py` command, e.g., but there are some differences.
-The following default behaviours are different from that of those of `phono3py` command:
+The following default behaviors are different from that of those of `phono3py` command:

 1. `phono3py_xxx.yaml` type file is always necessary in either of two ways: